TidalWavesNode/Delete-Local-Block-Chain-Data-/README.md

 Answer yes to the prompts

-watch ./wagerr-cli getinfo (hint – ctrl c will stop the watch)

-Wait for the VPS to fully sync (compare blocks to Wagerr Explorer)
+## Wait for the VPS to fully sync (compare blocks to Wagerr Explorer)

 Start Local Control Wallet –